gillianbc/javabrains-microservices/README.md

 We can use RestTemplate to call another API.
 As we don't want to create a new RestTemplate every time, we can annotate a method that returns us a new RestTemplate with `@Bean`

 Note that RestTemplate is deprecated.
-We should use WebClient which is asynchcronous.
+We should use WebClient which is asynchcronous i.e. reactive.
+You can select WebClient via the Spring initializr or add it later.
+This sample project doesn't use WebClient - but I have shown how to use that in a branch https://github.com/gillianbc/javabrains-microservices/blob/webclient/movie-catalog-service/movie-catalog-service/src/main/java/com/gillianbc/moviecatalogservice/resource/MovieCatalogResource.java

 ```